 PRSA-NY values it’s members and strives to give each member the resources to succeed in their professional development and networking opportunities that truly enhance career paths.
 We reached out to our members and asked them about how they got started, what they love about the industry, and what makes PRSA-NY membership such a key investment.
 To learn about our incredible PRSA-NY members, click on the name below.
 If you would like to be featured, please email us at email@example.com

 This Week's Member Spotlight

-How you get into the PR industry?
+How did you get into the PR industry?

-What is a favorite PR experience?
+What is your favorite PR story?

 What do you love about PR?

 As cliché as it is, public relations is truly all about storytelling.
 There are so many people, organizations, causes, and places that deserve to be highlighted.
 Making the right connections so that the stories are heard and are able to resonate — that’s powerful.
 And there is honestly something for everybody in this industry.
 While I can be all over the place in terms of my interests, a person can have a career in PR whether they are more STEM-minded, more creative, or more data-oriented.
 While there is work to do to make sure it is fully representative and inclusive, find nature the industry is very welcoming and inviting, and I’ve really been able to feel at home using these skills with like-minded folks.

 Why do you feel PRSA-NY is important for staying connected in the field?